 Eve J. Higginbotham, SM, MD, ML

-Vice Dean for Penn Medicine Office of Inclusion and Diversity
+Vice Dean for Penn Medicine Office of Inclusion, Diversity, and Equity

 Senior Fellow, Leonard Davis Institute for Health Economics